StevenLwcz/StevenLwcz.github.io/about.md

 In looking to find a good place to store my projects under a source control system, I discovered GitHub.
 Always good to have an offline backup strategy.
 Then on GitHub is GitHub Pages and here we are.

-I'm just getting started with GitHub Pages and Jekyll.
-I've got Jekyll installed on my Raspberry Pi so one day I'll move to a more swish theme.
-But I kind of like it the way it is at the moment.

 <nav>
 <ul>
 <li><a href="https://www.linkedin.com/in/steven-lalewicz-5b586649">LinkedIn</a></li> |